artemchernii/git-commands-cheat-sheet/README.md

 $ git push --set-upstream origin <branch name>
 ```

 ### What is merge with --squash ?
-It's basically when we merge with branch but add only one commit msg and ignore all commits in that branch
+It's basically when we merge with branch but add only one commit msg and ignore all new local commits in that branch

 <hr>